-If you’ve just signed up to the Hostwinds Affiliate Program, welcome!
-Whether this is your first experience with affiliate marketing or you’re a seasoned pro, we’re here to help.
+Suppose you've just signed up for the Hostwinds Affiliate Program.
+Welcome!
+Whether this is your first experience with affiliate marketing or you're a seasoned pro, we're here to help.
 Need help figuring out how to make your first sale?
-Don’t know where to find your link or how to use it?
+Don't know where to find your link or how to use it?
 Need help optimizing your campaigns for better conversions?
 No problem.
 That is what these guides are for.

 But we're assuming that if you've found your way to this specific guide, you're looking for help to get things started.
 So, that is what this guide will help you do.
 If you have other questions, please leave them in the comments or get in touch with us.
 We're always here to help.